Two FWA Footballer of the Year winners came through Soccer AM’s ‘Skill Skool’

 Back in the days where Tim Lovejoy preferred hosting Saturday morning football shows to Sunday brunches with Simon Rimmer, Soccer AM was considered a vital ingredient to a typical weekend of football entertainment.

-So fondly remembered, in fact, that Jurgen Klopp may have brought it up while congratulating Jordan Henderson on his FWA Footballer of the Year award win (well, either that or an even older video he did for a mate).
+So fond is our collective memories that even Jurgen Klopp made a possible reference about Jordan Henderson appearing on the show while congratulating him on his FWA Footballer of the Year award win in 2020 (well, either that or an even older video he did for a mate).

 So what was Skill Skool?
 Well, it involved two youth footballers from the same club going head-to-head to see which player had the greater ability in terms of tricks and showboating, all in front of their extremely excitable teammates.

-Across the years there were a fair few Skill Skool battles, some of which even involved recognisable faces, including the two most recent Footballer of the Year winners.
+Across the years there were a fair few Skill Skool battles, some of which even involved recognisable faces, including two recent Footballer of the Year winners.

 1. Raheem Sterling vs Christian Nanetti

 England’s man of the moment was just a humble youth academy player at Queen’s Park Rangers when he participated in Skill Skool in 2010.
 At just the age of 15, Sterling took on teammate Nanetti to see who had the skills to pay those bills.

 Nanetti won the battle on the day, but it’s fair to say Sterling won the (footballing) war.

 Sterling has gone on to become one of the best footballers in the Premier League, dominating the opposition under the guidance of Pep Guardiola at Manchester City and now turning out for Chelsea.

 The former Liverpool talent has a plethora of silverware to his name, including four Premier League titles, an FA Cup and five League Cups.